NethermindEth/starknet-staking-v2/README.md

 ```

-We have provided a functional implementation [here](https://github.com/NethermindEth/starknet-staking-v2/tree/main/signer/signer.go) for you to try and use as an example if you want to implement your own.
+We have provided an alreadyy functional implementation [here](https://github.com/NethermindEth/starknet-staking-v2/tree/main/signer/signer.go) for you to use or take as an example to implement your own.

-### Try out our external signer

-First make sure you compile it from source with:
+### Example

+This is example simulates the interaction validator and remote signer using our own implemented signer.
+Start by compiling the remote signer:

 ```bash
 make signer
 ```

-Then execute it with:
+Then set a private key which will be used to sign transactions and the http address where the signer will recieve post requests from the validator program.
+For example using private key `0x123`:

 ```bash
 SIGNER_PRIVATE_KEY="0x123" ./build/signer \
     --address localhost:8080
 ```

-*On a separate terminal*, simulate the request for signing using the following request:
+This will start the program and will remain there listening for requests.

+*On a separate terminal*, send a transaction data and requests it's signing.
+For example:
 ```bash
 curl -X POST http://localhost:8080/sign \
   -H "Content-Type: application/json" \